getredash/website/src/pages/kb/data-sources/querying-elasticsearch.md

 ## A note on authentication

-Redash has two data sources for ElasticSearch: standard and Amazon ElasticSearch service.
-In general, you should use the Amazon data source if you host your ElasticSearch instance there.
-However, if your Amazon ES instance does not require authentication then you **must** use the standard ES data source.
-The Amazon ES Data source only works when the underlying ES instance requires authentication.
+Redash has two data sources available for Elasticsearch.
+You need to use the Amazon Elasticsearch service source if you're using IAM based authentication.
+Otherwise, use the standard data source.